 Is the van insured?

-Yes, the vehicle is insured under a fully comprehensive vehicle insurance policy with specialist provider Cooper Solutions.
+Yes, the vehicle is insured under a fully comprehensive vehicle insurance policy.
 Up to five drivers in each business/organisation can be insured to drive an EVE van but there are ‘driver acceptance criteria’ around age, penalty points and licence disqualification.
-Once you express an interest in an electric van the team will get back to you about meeting the criteria.
+Once you express an interest in an electric van the team will talk to you about meeting the criteria.

 What happens if the van breaks down or there’s a problem with the vehicle?

 The vehicles are new and electric vehicles have fewer moving parts to go wrong so breakdown, maintenance and repair is rare.
 But to give you peace of mind contact details are included in the loan agreement about who to call if you need assistance associated with a fault or breakdown.